SomovMike/gpt2_plain_cpp/README.md

 - **Python3 with Pytorch installed:** For running the conversion script to prepare model weights.
 - **OpenMP (Optional):** for running inference on multiple threads

+Or just use [Dockerfile](https://github.com/SomovMike/gpt2_plain_cpp/blob/main/Dockerfile).
+It will create an image with all requirements (including downloading model weights and vocabulary).

 ### Preparing the Model Weights and Vocabulary

 Obtain the GPT-2 model weights (pytorch_model.bin) from [Hugging Face](https://huggingface.co/openai-community/gpt2/tree/main).